-Interestingly, the nuclear states do not decompose into any copies of the sign irrep \(\a_2\), thereby eliminating the possibility of the \(\a_2=\a_1\ot\a_2\) species for this molecule.
+Interestingly, the nuclear states do not decompose into any copies of the sign irrep \(\a_2\), thereby eliminating the possibility of the \(\a_2=\a_1\ot\a_2\) isomer for this molecule.
 This is known as having ``missing levels'' in the spectroscopy literature \cite{Harter_theory_1979,bunker_molecular_1998,bunker_fundamentals_2004}.
-Since the \(\a_2\) species houses the \(\ell=0\) state, which transforms according to \(\l=\a_1\), symmetry and spin statistics make sure that \ce{BF3} never has zero angular momentum. \end{example}
+Since the \(\a_2\) isomer houses the \(\ell=0\) state, which transforms according to \(\l=\a_1\), symmetry and spin statistics make sure that \ce{BF3} never has zero angular momentum. \end{example}

-\begin{example}[$^{13}$\ce{C60} fullerene, \(\a\) species] Fullerenes made up of carbon-12 have no nuclear spin and can thus be treated as rotationally symmetric molecules with icosahedral ($\G=\I$) symmetry; we study this case in Example~\ref{ex:fullerene}.
+\begin{example}[$^{13}$\ce{C60} fullerene, \(\a\) isomer] Fullerenes made up of carbon-12 have no nuclear spin and can thus be treated as rotationally symmetric molecules with icosahedral ($\G=\I$) symmetry; we study this case in Example~\ref{ex:fullerene}.
 On the other hand, isotopic $^{13}$\ce{C60} fullerenes are perrotationally symmetric since carbon-13 has a nuclear spin of \(1/2\).

 Each symmetry-group rotation acts in a way that permutes an even subset of the $60$ carbon-13 nuclei, resulting in a \(+1\) spin-statistics factor that is realized by the trivial icosahedral irrep, \(\s=\a\).
-According to Table \ref{tab:species}, one way to achieve this is to pick \(\l=\t=\a\), corresponding to the \(\a\) species.
+According to Table \ref{tab:isomer-table}, one way to achieve this is to pick \(\l=\t=\a\), corresponding to the \(\a\) isomer.